KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 > # *Product Feedback System*

-Product Feedback system is a Python based tool that allows users to give feedback on a product, this feedback can take forms including rating and suggestions.
+Product Feedback system is a Python based tool that allows users to add products, give feedback on a product, this feedback can take forms including rating and suggestions.
 The main goal of this system is to improve the sustainability of a certain company products by using feedback to identify and address their product weaknesses.

 > # *Topics Covered*
   ***I.*** ***Project Overview***